DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/5_UsingAnExistingDecompiler/2_RetDec.rst

 passing this as a parameter at runtime, we could pipe the output of each tool to the other.
 This process could especially be used for early development.

+The folllowing approach has been explored before making recomendation about which decompiler to use: Write our own pass in RetDec, using the pass structure provided.
+RetDec's decompilation happens in two main phases, binary to LLVM and LLVM to HLL.
+A variety of other phases also take place, but these are the two that concern DecomPy the most.
+During the LLVM to HLL phase, the LLVM is converted to BIR, making it an unsuitable phase for DecomPy to manipulate the LLVM.
+Thus, an example pass was made during the Bin to LLVM phase.
+That phase consists of the following steps:
+    * Make a .h file under the directory "include\retdec\bin2llvmir\optimizations" and make the corresponding .cpp file under "src\bin2llvmir\optimizations".
+These are the files the pass will be written in.
+    * Use this tutorial to make the pass correctly.
+The files "decompy\decompy\bin-llvm\RetDed\decompy_opt.cpp" and "decompy\decompy\bin-llvm\RetDec\decompy_opt.h", along with all of the optimization .h and .cpp file in the bin2llvm folder, are good examples of this
+    * Do not follow the tutorial's instructions on MakeFiles.
+Instead, in the src\bin2llvmir\cMakeLists.txt, add the .cppp file to the set BIN2LLVMIR_SOURCES
+    * In spripts\retdec-config.py, add the command for running the pass you just made (this command was specified in the RegisterPass object made in the .cpp file).
+To run only your pass during the Bin to LLVM stage, make sure only your pass is listed.

 +++++++++++++++++++++++++++++++++++++++++
 Making a Module in RetDec Compared to FCD